aliceseaborn/corazon-leather/pages/home.md

 featured_image: _images/2023-poster.jpg
 ---

-Corazón Leather :tm: is New Mexico's premier leather and kink contest.
+Corazón Leather &#8482; is New Mexico's premier leather and kink contest.
 It brings together disparate folks who might have nothing in common save for an interest in kinky sex and Leather culture.

-The 2023 Corazón Leather :tm: contest will be held 20-21 October, 2023 in Albuquerque, New Mexico.
+The 2023 Corazón Leather &#8482; contest will be held 20-21 October, 2023 in Albuquerque, New Mexico.
 Here is more information:

 * [Learn more about the next event.](http://45.33.126.133/event.html)
 * [Learn more about the contest.](http://45.33.126.133/about.html)